Para Hills, South Australia: History

 R.M.D. set up offices in London to attract new British migrants prior to their trip to Australia.
 Salesmen met new immigrants at Fremantle dock.
 Flats were built in Barcoo Street to temporarily house intending purchasers, many of whom were travelling under assisted passage.
 Some settlers were not prepared for the frontier conditions they met, with no amenities or trees, and surroundings of little more than open paddocks.
 Many of the migrants came from established cities, and expressed dismay at the prospect of having to form a community from scratch.
-A vendor finance scheme was begun allowing a some newlyweds to purchase homes with a deposit as low as £500.
+A vendor finance scheme was begun allowing some newlyweds to purchase homes with a deposit as low as £500.
 An extensive marketing effort to sell the homes included, a home donated to the crippled children's association, subsidised bus services, free use of the olympic size swimming pool for residents, twenty-five furnished display homes and £10,000 of Television advertising.

 The suburb developed quickly, fifty-five homes completed in the first six months and seventy under construction, along with sealed roads, storm water and sewerage services and gas and electricity supply.
 All three original farming families have main roads in Para Hills named after them.
 The farmhouse of Allen Kesters (built in 1934) is still in use, on the corner of Kesters and Bridge roads as a real-estate office, and the McIntyre farmhouse was, as of 1985, occupied by the McIntyre family.